Walkthrough: Creating a New Team Project

 On the Select a Process Template page, in the Which process template should be used to create the team project? drop-down list, select MSF for Agile Software Development - v4.0.

 Team Explorer includes process templates based on the Microsoft Solutions Framework (MSF).
 Two process templates are available by default: MSF for Agile Software Development - v4.0, and MSF for CMMI Process Improvement - v4.0.
 Your team or organization may provide additional process templates or may remove the MSF templates.

 You can see a description for each process template by selecting the template and reading the text in the The following describes the process template in more detail: box.

 On the Specify the Setting for the Project Portal page, keep the default title, and type Adventure Works Sample Team Project in the What is the description of the team project portal? box.

 The project portal is a team Web site (using Windows SharePoint Services) that stores and versions team project-related documents.
-The address of the project portal is displayed in the Team project portal site address box.

 On the Specify the Source Control Settings page, keep the default values and click Next.

 On the Confirm the Team Project Settings page, click Finish.

 The New Team Project wizard creates your new team project.